 Now suppose that $W(S^w)$ admits a bi-invariant mean $M$ and a left-invariant mean $M_\ell$.
 For $f \in W(S^w)$ and $g \in K(S^w)$, we have $M_\ell(f) = M_\ell(L_gf)$, hence $M_\ell(f)$ is determined by the values of $f$ on $K(S^w)$.
 Tietze's Extension Theorem tells us that any $f \in C(K(S^w))$ extends to a member of $W(S^w)$, so the left-invariant means on $W(S^w)$ are in a one-to-one correspondence with the left-invariant means on $C(K(S^w))$.
 The uniqueness of the Haar measure tells us that there is exactly one left-invariant mean on $C(K(S^w))$, hence $M_\ell = M$.
 Since the means on $W(S)$ are in a one-to-one correspondence with the means on $W(S^w)$, the analogous results holds for $W(S)$.

 A group $(G,\cdot)$ is a \textbf{topological group} if it is a topological semigroup and the inversion map is a continuous map.
 All groups that we consider in this paper will be topological groups.
-De Leeuw and Glicksberg \cite[Theorem 5.14]{DeLeeuwGlicksberg} investigated which topological groups $G$ admit a bi-invariant mean on $W(G)$. $6$ years later, Ryll-Nardzewski \cite{RNFixedPoint} proved a fixed point theorem that allows one to deduce that all locally compact groups $G$ admit a bi-invariant mean on $W(G)$.
-For further discussions on this topic the reader is referred to \cite{greenleaf1969invariant,AnalysisOnSemigroups,burckel1970weakly}.
+De Leeuw and Glicksberg \cite{DeLeeuwGlicksberg} investigated which topological groups $G$ admit a bi-invariant mean on $W(G)$, and $6$ years later, Ryll-Nardzewski \cite{RNFixedPoint} proved a fixed point theorem that allows one to deduce that all topological groups $G$ admit a bi-invariant mean on $W(G)$.